 For the past many years, ever since planning permission was granted for the apartments, negotiations have been continuing with one party or another to bring about the construction of this bridge.
 It has been a very long and sorry saga with many setbacks.
 However, all of these problems are now behind us and the bridge is built and open for use.

 The picture shows the canal at Clarence Mill with the bridge in place and in use immediately after being opened.

-In reality every local body is involved.
-The canal is owned by British Waterways (BW).
-Cheshire East Council (CEC) and Bollington Town Council (BTC) both have an interest one way or another.
-However, none of these bodies are permitted to own such a structure.
+In reality every local body was involved.
+The canal was owned by British Waterways (BW).
+Cheshire East Council (CEC) and Bollington Town Council (BTC) both had an interest one way or another.
+However, none of these bodies were permitted to own such a structure.
 But there has to be an owner so it was decided that Bollington Civic Society should become the owner.
-This actually has benefits because we are a registered charity and that gives us access to funding which is not available to public authorities.
+This actually had benefits because we are a registered charity and that gave us access to funding which was not available to public authorities.

 The bridge was designed under a contract let to CEC.
 Their bridge architect, Noel James, recommended a standard structure spanning 16m across the canal at the point where the ground rises on both sides.
 As well as steps, there are ramps on both sides enabling full access for wheeled pedestrian equipment such as pushchairs and wheelchairs.
 The bridge is constructed of steel mounted on Kerridge stone faced plinths.
 The deck is slightly curved reflecting the curve in the stone bridges over the canal.

 The bridge spans both the water and the towpath so avoiding any problems of obstruction of the towpath for mooring boats or for the now rare horsedrawn boat.